pingcap/tiflash/docs/design/2023-06-07-tiflash-pipeline-model.md

 ## Motivation or Background

 Currently, TiFlash's parallel execution model is a thread scheduling execution model, where each query will independently apply for several threads to perform collaborative execution.
-The thread scheduling model has two problems:
+The thread scheduling model has two drawbacks:
 - In high-concurrency scenarios, too many threads are spawned which will cause many context switches and incur high thread scheduling costs for OS.
 When the number of threads reaches a certain number, the application of threads will report an error `thread constructor failed: Resource temporarily unavailable`.
 - The current thread scheduling model can‘t measures the resource usage of the query or perform fine-grained resource control.